truelockmc/Discord-Webhook-Tool/README.md

    - [5] Check Status: Check the status of the webhook.
    - [6] Exit: Close the tool.

-Support
-For support and inquiries, please join our community:

-- Discord: Join our Discord Server
-- YouTube: Subscribe to our YouTube Channel

 Feel free to reach out if you have any questions or need assistance with the tool!